 These rules will impact all asset management institutions in China, including domestic, foreign-invested and JV institutions.
 The New AM Rules emphasise that asset management business activities should stick to "managing the assets entrusted by others".
-Asset managers should not branch out from this to raise asset management products that could be seen as involving cash pooling, provision of guaranteed payments or redemptions, or use multi-level structures that disguise underlying lending activities (for instance, products that compound shadow lending imbalances in the financial system).
+Asset management products that could be seen as involving cash pooling, provision of guaranteed payments or redemptions, or use multi-level structures that disguise underlying lending activities (for instance, products that compound shadow lending imbalances in the financial system).